 2. ASICS Gel-Cumulus 21 G-TX

-A snug fit is important for a comfortable and efficient run.
-Shoes that are too loose will hamper a runner’s ability to be sleek and speedy on the road.
+ASICS shoes are designed around the idea that a snug fit is important for a comfortable and efficient run.
+Shoes that are too loose can hamper a runner’s ability to be sleek and speedy on the road.
 That’s why we’ve chosen these as our best Gore-Tex running shoes that have a snug fit.

-They’re cushioned with FlyteFoam, which is lightweight but has a high energy return, offering both support and bounce.
+They’re cushioned with FlyteFoam, which is lightweight, has a high energy return, and offers both support and bounce.
 Another of the things we love about Gel-Cumulus is the addition of ASICS’ Impact Guidance System technology.
 This helps to keep you running with your natural gait, ensuring a more natural and comfortable run.

-The sockliner is removable, which is helpful if you need an even more snug fit.
-You don’t want to go too tight though – these shoes tend to run small, so make sure to order slightly up.
+The sockliner is removable, which is helpful if you need an even snugger fit.
+You don’t want to go too tight, though – these shoes are snug by design, so make sure to order slightly up.

 - Mens’ and womens’ versions available